Women's Aid Organisation: History

 In 1979, the late Tan Siew Sin was honoured with the Tun Razak Award for his contribution to the country.
 He donated his cash award of RM 30,000.00 to establish a shelter for battered women and their children.
 A pro tem committee headed by Puan Sri E.N.
 Chong had its first meeting in November 1981.
 It took nine months to lay the groundwork and to form a core group of volunteers.
 These pioneer volunteers worked as a collective to formulate the operating principles of self-help and self-empowerment for battered women who turned to WAO for help.

 In June 1982, WAO received temporary registration as a society and a single storey house was rented as WAO's refuge and office premises.
 The Malay Mail published the first article about the planned Refuge and soon after in September 1982 WAO received its first resident at the shelter.

 Ivy Josiah was the executive director for over 15 years, and was succeeded in February 2015 by Sumitra Visvanathan, a lawyer and humanitarian aid worker who worked for the United Nations High Commissioner for Refugees (UNHCR) for the previous 16 years.
+In April 2024, Sumitra resigned claiming that she had been repeatedly suspended without justification, after an interim exco was appointed following the mass resignations of the previous exco in January.
 In 2025, Nazreen Nizam became the executive director of WAO.